13 Things To Do In Ramadan

 'O Allah, You are Forgiving and love forgiveness, so forgive me.’
 (Bukhari)

-9. Adopt a Spirit of Generosity
+9. Cultivate a Generous Spirit

 'The Messenger of Allah, (ﷺ) was the most generous of people and he was even more generous in Ramadan.'
 (Bukhari)

-Give Sadaqah
+Donate Sadaqah

 Fast a certain number of days.
 So, whoever among you is ill or on a journey [during them] - then an equal number of days [are to be made up].
 And upon those who are able [to fast, but with hardship] - a ransom [as substitute] of feeding a poor person [each day].
 (The Holy Qur’an 2:184)

-Give Fidyah £6 Give Fidyah £180
+Donate Fidyah £6 Donate Fidyah £180

-11. Observe I'tikaf in the Last 10 Days
+11. Observe I'tikaf During the Last 10 Nights

 'Aisha (RA) reported that when the last ten nights began Allah's Messenger (ﷺ) kept awake at night [for prayer and devotion], wakened his family, and prepared himself to observe prayer [with more vigour].'
 (Muslim)